sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 In the context of Sculptor, Domain Object is a common term for Entity, ValueObject and BasicType.

 Within a Sculptor application every Domain Object needs a unique name.
-This is due to Sculptor internal model which does not support name spaces.
+This is due to Sculptors internal model which does not support name spaces.
 {: .alert}